 |Respirations||None||Weak cry, irregular/slow/weak breathing or gasping||Regular breathing, strong cry|

-- High-risk deliveries should have a health care provider experienced in neonatal resuscitation on hand.
+High-risk deliveries: should have a team of health care providers experienced in neonatal resuscitation on hand

 Preventive measures directly after birth

 - Vital signs